MicrosoftDocs/azure-video-indexer/azure-video-indexer/azure-video-indexer-enabled-by-arc-overview.md

 description: Azure AI Video Indexer enabled by Arc (AVIEA) an Azure Arc extension enabled service that runs video and audio analysis on edge devices.
-It's a hybrid video indexing solution that enables customers to index their video content anywhere it resides, on the cloud, the edge or multicloud. ms.topic: tutorial ms.service: azure-video-indexer ms.date: 10/04/2023 ms.author: inhenkel
+It's a hybrid video indexing solution that enables customers to index their video content anywhere it resides, on the cloud, the edge or multicloud. ms.topic: tutorial ms.service: azure-video-indexer ms.date: 10/30/2023 ms.author: inhenkel
 author: IngridAtMicrosoft
 ---

 # Azure Video Indexer enabled by Arc overview

-Azure AI Video Indexer enabled by Arc (AVIeA) an Azure Arc extension enabled service that runs video and audio analysis on edge devices.
+Azure AI Video Indexer enabled by Arc (VI enbaled by Arc[!INCLUDE [variable-edge-product-name](includes/variable-edge-product-name.md)]) an Azure Arc extension enabled service that runs video and audio analysis on edge devices.
 It's a hybrid video indexing solution that enables customers to index their video content anywhere it resides, on the cloud, the edge or multicloud.

-Before you start working with Azure Video Indexer enabled by Arc, review the [transparency note](/legal/azure-video-indexer/transparency-note) to understand usage restrictions.
+Before you start working with VI enabled by Arc, review the [transparency note](/legal/azure-video-indexer/transparency-note) to understand usage restrictions.

 ## Azure Arc